-Jesus in part subverted the cult that had grown around John the Baptist, his rogue cousin with the weird wilderness lifestyle.
-Jesus also grew a new following while John was still out in the wild—the advantages of better social marketing skills.
-Whatever the origin of the groupies and critics surrounding Jesus, the story is that word spread of strange goings-on and that his mother came with her other children to perform an intervention.
+Jesus subverted the cult that had grown around John the Baptist, his rogue cousin with the weird hair and the wilderness lifestyle.
+Jesus also grew a new following while John was still out in the wild — the advantages of better social marketing skills.
+Whatever the origin of the groupies and critics surrounding Jesus, word spread of strange goings-on until Mary came with her other children to perform an intervention.

-Was he in his right mind?
+Was Jesus in his right mind?
 His family had heard that he was acting crazy.
 Hanging out with tax collectors.
 Sinners.
 Even fishermen.
 Healing people.
 (What was he thinking?)
-He was sending members of his new cult out to proclaim the message, though what that message was at this point is unclear, and to cast out demons.
+He was sending members of his new cult out to proclaim the message — though at this early stage it is unclear just what that message was — and to cast out demons.

-Casting out demons, now there’s an interesting skill for the resume.
+Casting out demons.
+Now there’s an interesting skill for a resume.

-The critics claimed that Jesus was possessed by a demon, even by Satan himself.
+Critics claimed that Jesus was possessed by a demon, even by Satan himself.
 In Mark’s Gospel they also name Beelzebub, perhaps a version of the old Canaanite god Baal that had become identified with Satan.
-The concept of Satan had come a long way over the preceding century or two, after the writings that became the Old Testament were generally formed.
+The concept of Satan had come a long way over the preceding century or two, after the writings that would become what Christians call the Old Testament were generally formed.
 What started as a minor character, a member of the court of heaven, became the personification of evil.
-Here is something useful to think about: there is far more written about demons outside of scripture than within it.
+Here’s something useful to think about: there is far more written about demons outside of scripture than within it.
 There is more of horror movies than theology in our notions of evil.

-It is interesting that Jesus does not dismiss the idea of demons He does not say that such things don’t happen, that the diseases and mental instabilities people attributed to evil spirits had other less supernatural causes.
-Instead, Jesus makes an argument as to why his critics are wrong—he can’t be possessed by evil spirits, since that would represent a divided house, evil working against itself since he, Jesus, was performing good works.
+It is interesting that Jesus does not dismiss the idea of demons.
+He does not say that such things don’t happen, that the diseases and mental instabilities people attributed to evil spirits had other, less supernatural, causes.
+Instead, Jesus makes an argument as to why his critics are wrong — he can’t be possessed by evil spirits, since that would represent a divided house, evil working against itself since he, Jesus, is performing good works.

 It could be that Jesus merely uses his critics’ own accusations to demonstrate that they are not thinking very clearly.
 Which is more convincing, to tell them they are wrong, or to show them that their bucket doesn’t hold water?